libenchao/vimrc/README.md

 # vimrc

-This repo is mainly for maintaining vimrc for complementing [spf13-vim](http://vim.spf13.com).
+This repo is my own vimrc file.

 ## usage